Blog

 Who is OfficeRnD best suited for?

-With all of this in mind, OfficeRnD is best suited for midsize to large coworking operators, especially those running multiple locations.
+With all of this in mind, OfficeRnD is best suited for midsize to large coworking space operators, especially those running multiple locations.
 It’s ideal for teams with dedicated admin or tech staff who can manage the platform’s complexity and take advantage of its robust native integrations.

 Optix vs. OfficeRnD